RotorHazard/RotorHazard/doc/Software Setup.md

 Support for WS2812b LED strips (and panels) is provided by the Python library '[rpi-ws281x](https://github.com/rpi-ws281x/rpi-ws281x-python)', which is among the libraries installed via the `pip install -r requirements.txt` command.

-The **LED_COUNT** value must be set in the `src/server/config.json` file; other LED configuration options will attempt to use reasonable defaults. **LED_ROWS** must be set for multiline displays.
+The `LED_COUNT` value must be set in the `src/server/config.json` file; other LED configuration options will attempt to use reasonable defaults.

 See the `src/server/config-dist.json` file for the default configuration of the 'LED' settings.
 The following items may be set:
 ```
 LED_COUNT:  Number of LED pixels in strip (or panel)
 LED_ROWS:  Number of rows in a multiline LED display panel (LED_COUNT must be evenly divisible by this value; default 1)